Unit Study Supplement: Kentucky Facts, U.S. 15th State

 - Triangle Park (Lexington) – Located in downtown Lexington, this park provides plenty of fun experiences for homeschoolers of all ages!
 Engage your brain with a riveting round of chess, or listen to the sounds of local performers.
 This park has free WiFi access, so homeschoolers can even bring their laptops and do their work outside.
 There is a rotating events schedule, so make sure to check the websites to see what fun events this park has to offer.

 - Toyota Motor Manufacturing (Georgetown) – Take a free, 1-hour factory tour to see how Toyota vehicles are assembled.
 This is a great, interactive field-trip for all ages, and especially for STEM focused students.
 This tour only takes place during the weekdays, making it a great option for homeschoolers.

 - Southfork Elk View (Jackson) – Come to see what Eastern Kentucky is known for: its steady Elk population.
 This viewing point in Jackson allows visitors to see the largest Elk herd in Kentucky, surrounded by wetlands, flora, and fauna.
 Make sure to bring a camera to capture the beauty of the mountains in the background.

 - Boone County Arboretum (Union) – Explore this enormous arboretum, with over 3600 trees and shrubs over 121 acres.
 There are lots of different classes and events, as well as volunteer opportunities to take part in.
 Admission and parking, as well as most classes and events, are free!

 Kentucky Learning Games for Children

-Make sure to check out these available resources to assess your child’s knowledge about Kentucky and learn even more about the Bluegrass State.
+Boost your child’s online learning experience by checking out these available resources to assess your child’s knowledge about Kentucky and learn even more about the Bluegrass State.